Dear SAT Teachers,

 What are the best things for my SAT students to do on Khan Official SAT Practice?

 We know from research that the following three promising practices are associated with score improvements on the SAT.

-Do full length practice tests.
+Do full-length practice tests.
 Full-length timed practice tests are the best way to build the stamina students need on Test Day.
 We have eight full-length practice tests available to take online.
 Students can also print PDFs of the tests to take on paper.
-Let your students know that they can use the College Board’s Daily Practice app to scan-and-score their bubble sheets, get a score report, and update their practice recommendations!

 Learn test-taking strategies while reviewing the questions you get wrong.
 Each question in our system features step-by-step solutions and in-depth explanations, and we also have hundreds of articles and worked example videos designed to help students move from understanding not only how to do each problem, but also to better understand how to identify opportunities to use specific procedures efficiently on Test Day.

 What kind of study schedule should my students follow?

 Here is one suggested distance learning study schedule that our team has put together for SAT teachers.
 We recognize that every classroom is different, so feel free to adapt our suggestions as you see fit.

 How do I ensure my students are actually working on SAT Practice?

 Khan Academy’s teacher tools allow you to view student activity on Official SAT Practice.

 The types of activity you can view include: